 What Developers Should Do Now

-The worst response to this update is to ignore it because nothing is breaking.
+The worst response to this update is to ignore it just because you were given more space.
 The correct response is to audit quietly and deliberately.

 Step 1: Audit the Existing Data

 Before redesigning anything, understand your exposure.
-Identify metafields that approach or exceed 16KB, particularly those tied to write operations (pricing updates, configurator logic, app state, market overrides).
+Identify metafields that approach or exceed 128KB, particularly those tied to write operations (pricing updates, configurator logic, app state, market overrides).

-A quick warning before you audit: Remember that the 16KB limit is based on byte size, not character count.
-While standard ASCII text is 1 byte per character, emojis, special characters, and multi-byte alphabets (which are incredibly common in multi-market/multi-language stores) take up significantly more space.
-A highly nested, stringified JSON payload with special characters will hit that 16KB ceiling much faster than a standard 16,000-character block of plain text.
-Keep this in mind when measuring your current payloads.
+A quick warning before you audit: Remember that the limit is based on byte size, not character count.
+While standard ASCII text is 1 byte per character, emojis, special characters, and multi-byte alphabets take up significantly more space.
+Keep this in mind when measuring your payloads.

 Theme-Level Audit (Liquid)